 Limiting Your Risk

-Scalping betting exchanges appeal more than other methods because of the low risk involved.
+Scalping Betfair appeals more than other methods because of the low risk involved.
 Even so, it’s important to know your limits.

 Poor staking is the biggest problem for most.
 Adding to a scalp trade that’s going wrong is nearly always a bad idea.
 Even though I just told you, it’s more-or-less guaranteed you’ll do it at one point or another.